PanosLivadaros/CryptoHack/README.md

 # CryptoHack
-My solutions to some of the challenges on CryptoHack.
+Solutions to some of the challenges on CryptoHack.